2 large leeks, split in half lengthwise and washed

 - Reheat the soup and serve warm, or chill it thoroughly.
 Serve with crème fraiche and sprinkle with chives.

 - Puree or not!
 I love this soup partially pureed with lots of texture.

 - Add a protein-cooked chicken, shrimp, scallops, or even white beans.
-Puree the soup first, then add to the pureed soup and heat through.
+Puree the soup first, then add your protein to the pureed soup and heat through.

 - Add diced potatoes to the soup while it is cooking.
 Add 5 minutes to the soup cooking time.